Paul R. Knoll, MS

 It would be good if we could get a female pediatrician/physician to join the board, as some of the research is better advised by a female.

-Paul sharing with a conference attendee how the ISO 13344:2015 demonstrates hyperventilation increasing effective gaseous toxicity.
+Paul sharing with a conference attendee how the ISO 13344:2015 demonstrates that hyperventilation increases effective gaseous toxicity.

 Paul presenting his research at the Great Lakes Regional ACS Meeting in Appleton, Wisconsin